jorgegabrielvm/TradingView-Trading-BOT/README.md

 // 10x leverage
 // no ST, no TP

-// comment exitLong, exitShort for using two alerts (you use this script two times: one for opening and one for closing)
+// comment# exitLong or exitShort.
+You use this script two times: one for opening and one for closing
-// you can create two scripts in TradingView, one for entry positions, one for exiting them
+// you can create two scripts in TradingView.
 // which means you need two alerts to make it work both ways